KasimDeliaci/HackingWithSwift/Day2.md

 - Dictionaries: Key-value pair collections
 - Enums: Structured, type-safe grouping of related values

-**Pro Tip:** Each collection type has its strengths.
-Choose wisely based on your specific use case!

 **Happy Coding!** Mastering these data types will elevate your Swift programming skills to the next level. 🍏📱